UAlbertaALTLab/morphodict/README.md

    These files are copyright protected and not allowed on github.
 Ask coworkers or download from production server under the same directory.
 On server sapir, the direcotry is `/opt/cree-intelligent-dictionary/CreeDictionary/res/dictionaries/`

-- creat a file named `.env` under project root with `Production=False` on first line.
+- create a file named `.env` under project root with `Production=False` on first line.

 - `pipenv shell`